 A second course in beginning algebra building on topics from math 097.
-Topics include: operations with polynomials, factoring, solving quadratic equations by factoring, rational expressions and equations, functions, systems of linear equations and matrices.
+Topics include: exponents, operations with polynomials, factoring, solving quadratic equations by factoring, rational expressions and equations, functions.
 A graphing calculator may be required.
 Prerequisite: Math 097 with a grade of C or higher, or equivalent math placement score.

-MATH 099 Intermediate Algebra (5)
+MATH 099 Intermediate Algebra